wpilibsuite/vscode-wpilib/vscode-wpilib/README.md

 ## Features

 This extension provides the WPILib support for FRC teams in VS Code.
+For documentation on how to program FRC robots using the WPILib libraries, see the [WPILib documentation website](https://docs.wpilib.org/en/latest/).

 ## Requirements